 For an added glow, contour and highlight!

 Hats off to summer!
-Highlighting and contouring can help you achieve the perfet complexion.
-It minimizes a round face and wide nose, so you can put your best face forward.
-Add a bit of mascara and bronze eye shadow for a low-maintenance, glowing summer look!
-Click here for more instructions on how to highlight and contour your face.
+Contouring Bronzer & Highlighter can help you achieve the perfect complexion.
+It minimizes a round face and a wide nose, so you can put your best face forward.
+Add a bit of mascara and copper eye shadow for a low-maintenance, glowing summer look!

 Don’t be afraid to highlight if you have oily skin!
 Mattify Cosmetics Strobing Highlighter contains natural ingredients to absorb oil, so you look glowy – not greasy!
-The most important step in highlighting is to make sure you have a perfectly matte finish before applying highlighter.
+When skin is oily, the most important step in highlighting is to make sure you have a perfectly matte finish before applying highlighter.
 This ensures your oil-absorbent base will soak up any shine, leaving a subtle glow wherever your illuminator has been applied.

 “Get that Glow!
-Powder Highlighter for Oily Skin” ~ Mattify’s Powder Highlighter, featured on beauty blog www.mybestfriendshair.com.
+Powder Highlighter for Oily Skin” ~ Mattify’s Powder Highlighter, has been featured on beauty blog www.mybestfriendshair.com.
 Click the link to discover 4 ways highlighting can uplift your look!
 You can also click here for another tutorial on how to apply highlighter to oily skin.